enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 What problem do we run into while convolving HRF?
 	1. We have to take long signal delay so that the HRF won't mix
-	2. Serial Auto-correlation: Since the HRF
+	2. Serial Auto-correlation: Signal at any time point  can be prolonged to the subsequent time points, which increases the likelihood of obtaining false positives in task studies

 cWhat is the point of doing a Statistical Analysis of the BOLD RESPONSE?![[Pasted image 20220705084056.png]]